kyverno/chainsaw/website/docs/configuration/reports.md

 Chainsaw can generate JUnit reports in `XML` or `JSON` format.

-To produce a test report, configure the report format and report name in the configuration or using CLI flags.
+To produce a test report, configure the report format, report path and report name in the configuration or using CLI flags.

 ## Configuration